Gambo Sawaba

 Hajia Gambo Sawaba (15 February 1933 – October 2001) was a Nigerian women's rights activist, politician and philanthropist.
 She served as the deputy chairman of Great Nigeria People's Party (GNPP) and was elected leader of the national women's wing of Northern Element Progressive Union (NEPU).

 Background

 Parents

 Hajia Sawaba was born to Isa Amartey Amarteifio (christened Theophilus Wilcox) who was an immigrant from Ghana and Fatima Amarteifio, a Nupe woman from Lavun Local Government, Niger State.
-Amarteifo was a graduate of Ghana School of Survey who immigrated to Nigeria in 1910 and sought to be employed by the Nigerian Railway Corporation.
+Amarteifio was a graduate of Ghana School of Survey who immigrated to Nigeria in 1910 and sought to be employed by the Nigerian Railway Corporation.

 Fatima's maternal great-grandfather was a blacksmith and warrior.
 His son, Mamman Dazu, was Gambo's maternal grandfather.
 Mamman Dazu is said to have been a great warrior and widely consulted.

 Birth

 Isa Amartey Amarteifio converted to Islam after moving to Zaria.
 He met Fatima and later married her after some years.
 Fatima was a widow who already had 3 children with Mohammadu Alao, her late husband.
 Their marriage produced six children of whom Sawaba was the fifth.
 She was called Hajaratu.
 According to the Hausa naming custom, any child born after the birth of twins was called Gambo, hence the name Hajaratu Gambo.